openhab/openhab-alexa/README.md

 Player Player   "Player"  (Stereo)  ["Alexa.PlaybackController.playback"]
 ```
 #### Supported item mapping tags
-* The following our a list of supported mapping tags.
+* The following are a list of supported tags.
   * Alexa.PowerController.powerState
     * Items that turn on or off such as light switchs, power states, etc..
     * ON, OFF